nyu-rdt/RMC20/README.md

 In this section, Teensy/ESP pair #1 will be referred to as the **Drivetrain ESP**, #2 will be referred to as the **Limb ESP**, #3 will be referred to as the **Sensor ESP**, and #4 will be referred to as the **LIDAR ESP**.
 These communicate with the server nodes `send_drive_vector` (#1), `send_limb_controls` (#2), and `read_robot_state` (#3,4).
 A diagram of this can be found at the bottom of this section.

-This communication done using the [MQTT](https://www.youtube.com/watch?v=2aHV2Fn0I60) communication protocol, a method of wireless data transfer based on the [publisher/subscriber pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/publisher-subscriber) (the same pattern that ROS follows).
+This communication is done using the [MQTT](https://www.youtube.com/watch?v=2aHV2Fn0I60) communication protocol, a method of wireless data transfer based on the [publisher/subscriber pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/publisher-subscriber) (the same pattern that ROS follows).
 This is implemented with the [Paho MQTT ](https://pypi.org/project/paho-mqtt/) Python library on the server and the [Adafruit MQTT Library](https://learn.adafruit.com/mqtt-adafruit-io-and-you/overview) for Arduino.
 An example of this can be found on the [TestBot20 repository under "MQTTCommsExample"](https://github.com/nyu-rdt/TestBot20.git).

 This protocol is used in autonomy and teleoperated mode identically, since the server is always required to send (or relay) commands to the robot.